hashim222/p5-coding-library/README.md

     - Each time a user follows another user, the following count will go up for the user who is following and the follower count will go up for the user he just followed.

-    - Users can unfollow users if they don't want to receive feeds from the user they are following.
+    - Users can unfollow users if they don't want to receive the feeds from the user they are following.

   - #### **Bookmarked Topic Page**